jillesca/open_telemetry_network_impact/netconf_client/README.md

 - `--xml_filter=cisco_xe_ietf-interfaces.xml`

 The script supports relative and absolute paths.
+Default directory is [the filter directory](filters), place your `xml` files there if you don't want to deal with absolute or relative paths.

 ### xpath